-Since 2006, the co-op earned from heirloom rice exports, however their biggest client has since stopped in 2016,“Matanda na kasi yung in-charge doon, kaya hindi na nila pinag-patuloy yung negosyo nila,” Lingayo reveals.
+Since 2006, the co-op earned from heirloom rice exports, however their biggest client has since stopped in 2016, “Matanda na kasi yung in-charge doon, kaya hindi na nila pinag-patuloy yung negosyo nila,” Jimmy reveals.
 The rice that they produce is now sold solely to local markets and restaurants, and sometimes to interested buyers from other countries.
-But this isn’t enough to go by for the plans that Lingayo has been dreaming up for the co-op.
+But this isn’t enough to go by for the plans that Jimmy has been dreaming up for the co-op.

 One of the biggest drags he presently encounters is the irony of the region’s tourism.
-The Rice Terraces are marketed as a sight to behold, but the upkeep of the paddies are often overlooked.“I keep proposing to the local government that we partner up and work togetherto maintain the terraces.
-They are trying to attract more tourists by promoting the rice terraces, but the farmers do not get so much support except for the co-op,” Lingayo shares, with hints of frustration surfacing.
-He has also tried campaigning his efforts to neighboring baranggays, so that heirloom rice farmers present a united front as a means to boost tourism.“Here in the Cordillera, our capital is the rice terraces.
+The Rice Terraces are marketed as a sight to behold, but the upkeep of the paddies are often overlooked.
+“I keep proposing to the local government that we partner up and work together to maintain the terraces.
+They are trying to attract more tourists by promoting the rice terraces, but the farmers do not get so much support except for the co-op,” Jimmy shares, with hints of frustration surfacing.
+He has also tried campaigning his efforts to neighboring barangays, so that heirloom rice farmers present a united front as a means to boost tourism.
+“Here in the Cordillera, our capital is the rice terraces.
 Sino ba ang nagbubuhay ng rice fields?
 Ang farmers.
 Sila naman talaga ang nagpapayaman dito.”
 These plans have however been met with mixed reactions from neighboring towns.

-At one point Lingayo took us across the stream, up steep and winding steps by the side of a hill, and finally across mud-soaked skinny paths that line the rice terraces, which barely hold up under the weight of a step.
-If the view from the main highway was impressive enough, seeing it all from up close sired a sense of pride for a local architectural wonder.“Noong bata ako, malakas yung bayanihan sa kapwa,” says Lingayo, looking out into the vastness of the terraces while snacking on young grains plucked from a rice stalk.
-It’s easy to sense the grievance Lingayo bears, but he remains hopeful and persistent that these ancient heirloom varieties will find their place on a bigger stage.
+“Noong bata ako, malakas yung bayanihan sa kapwa,” says Jimmy, looking out into the vastness of the terraces while snacking on young grains plucked from a rice stalk.
+It’s easy to sense the grievance Jimmy bears, but he remains hopeful and persistent that these ancient heirloom varieties will find their place on a bigger stage.
 Outside the confines of the Cordilleras however, the weight of rice on the national scale is a completely different structure altogether.

 Upon my return to the city, news of a different storm had also settled, as the rumble of the rice shortage flooded every corner of the country.
 Everyday rice was carrying a price tag that was approaching the same bracket that local heirloom rice was priced—at export rate.
 The eruption of why it’s come to this goes back several months.

-Last June, Department of Agriculture secretary Emmanuel Piñol announced, with much optimism, that the country would be able to reach total rice self-sufficiency by 2020.
-To be self sufficient, the country’s production of a food item—in this case, rice—should be ample enough not only to meet national food requirements, but also to maintain a constant reserve stock at the same time as well.
-In spite of dedicated programs on crop insurance, provision of high quality seeds, and advanced irrigation systems, the country has, in the last 57 years, only truly been self sufficient for 13 years.
+Last June, Department of Agriculture secretary Emmanuel Piñol announced, optimistically, that the country would reach total rice self-sufficiency by 2020.
+To be self-sufficient, the country’s production of a food item—in this case, rice—should be ample enough not only to meet national food requirements, but also maintain a constant reserve stock at the same time as well.
+In spite of dedicated programs on crop insurance, provision of high quality seeds, and advanced irrigation systems, the country has, in the last 57 years, only truly been self-sufficient for 13 years.